Surfing in Thyborøn, Denmark: A Surf City Guide

 Tidal range in this part of Denmark is relatively small, so conditions are less tide-dependent than in other parts of Europe.
 However, the shape of the waves can still be subtly influenced by the tide, so checking local advice is recommended.

-Are there other locations to do a Surf Camp or take a lesson in Northern Europe?
+Are there other locations to do a Surf Camp or take a lesson in Denmark?

 Check out our Surfing in Denmark Travel Guide if you’re interested in checking out other surfing locations along the Danish coast.